The Rhetorical Situation

 Developing an assignment requires that you make some decisions before you produce a prompt:

-Clarify the assignment's genre (i.e., the type of document or performance) and audience (see Assignment Types)
+Clarify the assignment's genre (i.e., the type of document or performance), purpose, and audience

 Clarify your expectations in relation to your students' level of knowledge: Is the task difficult enough to challenge but still within their reach?